groda/the_ultimate_gitignore_guide/README.md

 ## Note that `.gitignore` starts with a `.`

 Note that the `.gitignore` file starts with a dot (`.`).
 This means you might not be able to see it by default depending on your operating system.
-For instance, on Linux/Unix/Mac, if you type `ls` you won't see files starting with `.`.
+For instance, on Linux/Unix/Mac, if you type `ls` in a terminal you won't see files starting with `.`.
 In order to see those files too you need to use the option `-a` like this:

     ls -a